samjhill/shotdock/README.md

 # ShotDock

-Detects an SD card and imports its video contents to your storage, then color corrects it.
+1) detects an SD card inserted
+1) imports its video contents to your storage
+1) does color correction

 ## Setup